EU Pay Transparency Directive Slovakia: A Compliance Guide

 What penalties apply for non-compliance?

-The Labour Inspectorate can impose fines of up to €100,000 for reporting failures.
-Compensation is uncapped and includes non-material damages (Nemajetková ujma).
+The Labour Inspectorate can impose fines of €4,000 to €8,000 for non-compliance, with a 15-day window to rectify.
+Employees can also sue for full financial remediation, including back pay and non-material (moral) damages (Nemajetková ujma).
 Procedural breaches automatically trigger the reversal of the burden of proof.

 What is the 31 July 2026 deadline?